Documentation

 MODE_PURGE_OLD_COMMITS: If the Jira API responds with an indication, that the transmitted data is too big. older commits associated to this ticket are beeing removed, until the information is small enough to fit into the Jira issue.

-Default ist MODE_PURGE_FILES
+Default is MODE_PURGE_FILES

 SVN configuration